RootKit-Org/Javascript-Certification-Roadmap/README.md

-# Javascript Certification Requirements
+# Javascript Certification Roadmap

 [![Pull Requests Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-Welcome to RootKit's Javascript Certification Requirements!
+Welcome to RootKit's Javascript Certification Roadmap!
 These requirements list everything you need to know in order to obtain our java certificate!

 Below is the link to our grading rubric!